Megumi Hayashibara: Biography

 Hayashibara was born on March 30, 1967, in Kita Tokyo, Japan.
 She studied at a Catholic school and at one point was bullied in fifth grade.
 She was an active club member and participated in the Badminton, Biology, Broadcasting, Drama and English clubs.
 She played the role of Alice in an English language production of Alice in Wonderland.
 Despite qualifying as a nurse, she has never been employed in a nursing position.

 On March 30, 1998, Hayashibara got married.
 On January 10, 2004, Hayashibara announced on her radio show that she was pregnant with her first child.
-On June 28 of the same year, she gave birth to her daughter by via caesarian section.
+On June 28 of the same year, she gave birth to her daughter via caesarian section.

 Voice acting

 On the same day as submitting the application for nursing school, Hayashibara went to a book store and found an advert offering free anime voice acting auditions at Arts Vision.
 Several months after submitting a demo tape, she received a confirmation of passing the first stage of the audition, and eventually decided to continue training as a nurse while doing voice acting.
 In 1986, after a year of voice actor training, Hayashibara was chosen to voice small roles on Maison Ikkoku.
 Initially, she had difficulty with her lines and had to redo many lines after the main recording sessions.
 Hayashibara later auditioned for Ranma ½ expecting to be cast as Akane Tendo, but was cast as the female half of Ranma Saotome instead.
 In 1993 and 1995, Hayashibara was a guest at Anime America.
 At the 1995 event, she decided to give a speech in English after believing the translation at the 1993 event did not reflect what she had said.
 In 1995, Hayashibara provided the voice of Rei Ayanami in Neon Genesis Evangelion, a role referred to as "innovative casting".

 In addition to voicing Musashi/Jessie of Team Rocket in Pokémon, Hayashibara has also voiced Ash's Pidgeotto and Pidgeot, May's Skitty, Whitney's Miltank, Clair's Dratini and Dragonair, Latios, Latias, and Anabel's Espeon in both the Japanese and English-language versions of the anime.
 She also provides the voice for Ai Haibara in the ongoing anime series, Detective Conan.

 While Hayashibara rarely voices male characters, she voiced as Shuichi Saihara in Danganronpa V3: Killing Harmony due to her deep and vast experience connected to detective characters.
 She has actually helped the team on making Shuichi more detective-like.

-In 2001 Hayashibara was cast as Anna Kyoyama In the anime adaptation of the Shonen series Shaman King while also performing the opening themes Over Soul and Northern Lights.
+In 2001, Hayashibara was cast as Anna Kyoyama In the anime adaptation of the Shonen series Shaman King while also performing the opening themes Over Soul and Northern Lights.
 Twenty years later she reprised her role as Anna in the 2021 remake and performed the first opening theme Soul Salvation and the first ending theme #Boku no Yubisaki.
 Over Soul was used as the credits song for episode 5.
 Hayashibara's 2010 song Osorezan Revoir would also be used as the ending theme of episode 33: which concluded the Osorezan Revoir arc of the story.